 Calculating return on ads spend is fairly straightforward.
 You can measure how much revenue your ads generated by dividing the total revenue of your campaign by the expenses that the ad services came with.

 It’s an important metric for any business to understand how much revenue is earned per currency unit spent on advertising.

 44. OMTM (One Metric That Matters)

-This term stands for a specific KPI that is extremely relevant to focus on compared to other metrics of a business.
+This term stands for a specific KPI that is extremely relevant to focus on compared to other metrics within a business.

-In the case of growth hackers, it can be bounce rate, click-through rate, conversion rate, or other important digital marketing metrics.
+In the case of growth hackers, it might be bounce rate, click-through rate, conversion rate, or another important digital marketing metric.

 45. UX (User Experience)

 User experience, or UX, describes how well your website is structured for your customers.
 It include factors like:

 How easy is it to find the information that your visitors look for?